 I arrived in the Maldives just after a coup and I don’t think I had any idea about all the issues going on in this beautiful island nation.

 Within a year I decided to leave again because I couldn’t deal with the corruption, injustice, and lack of freedom anymore.

-Yes, as expats we had easy access to amazing resorts, yachts, and incredible diving, all at discounted rates.
-But the rest of the time we lived in a very strict muslim country on an extremely densely populated island…
+Yes, as expats you have easy access to amazing resorts, yachts, and incredible diving, all at discounted rates.
+But the rest of the time you live in a very strict Muslim country on an extremely densely populated island…

 Expat Life in the Maldives